 Lottery as a Business in Numbers

 I’m going to be brutal!
 As it turns out, lottery players spend 5% to 9% on lottery tickets.
 This would’ve been perfectly OK if the returns are higher.
-Maybe remove the taxes, reduce the number count in the drum.
+Maybe remove the taxes, and reduce the number count in the drum.
 The truly sad thing is, this is the average, meaning some households spend more than 9% on lottery tickets.

 Sure, some lotteries come with better odds and if you invest enough time, you can skew the odds in your favor.
-Numbers that occur frequently, a fine range of numbers, avoiding common mistakes, avoiding date numbers and a few other things, and you’re one step closer to the jackpot.
+Numbers that occur frequently, a fine range of numbers, avoiding common mistakes, avoiding date numbers, and a few other things, and you’re one step closer to the jackpot.

 And what’s the bottom line?
 Why is all of this a thing?
 The government benefits, all those taxes pouring in.
 They might as well call it the Government for Profit Run Lottery.